 Now, we’ve got the Navy time-honored event on the horizon – DECOM.
 We expect to have room to maneuver our personal schedules to get into position; in the meantime, we hope the Navy will avoid doing any Crazy Ivans with their scheduling.
 The exact date for DECOM is TBA.

 This website was developed particularly for those who are not on social media but have access to the internet.
-So tell your Facebook-hating shipmates to get their email to Master Chief or at least tell them to subscribe to this website to get important updates.
+So tell your Facebook-hating shipmates to get their info logged onto this website thru 698 ALUMNI SIGN UP

 SIGNIFICANT & OFTEN UNREPORTED DATES: